jimkyoon/git-notes/git_notes_mac.md

 git commit -m "added h1 to index.html"
 ```
 The -m is a message or memo that is associated with what you committed.

+# git log and git diff - Looking at the history
+NOTES COMING SOON

+# git revert and git reset - Revert to previous history or reset on a commit
+NOTES COMING SOON